What is cancer?

-The three most common types of cancer treatment are surgery, radiotherapy and chemotherapy.
+The three most common types of cancer treatment are surgery, radiotherapy, and chemotherapy.
 Treatment is aimed at removing the cancer cells or destroying them with medicines or by other means.

 Surgery is a way to physically remove the cancer.
-Surgery can be very successful in treating some kinds of cancer, but it isn’t an option in all cases.
-It may be possible to safely remove the tumor and any affected surrounding tissue if:
+Surgery can be very successful in treating some kinds of cancer.
+But it isn’t an option in all cases.
+It may be possible to safely remove a tumor and any affected surrounding tissue if:

-Chemotherapy uses medicines to attack the cancer cells.
+Chemotherapy uses strong medicines to attack the cancer cells.
 The word “chemotherapy” sometimes causes a lot of fear because the side effects can be severe.
 However, not all people experience severe side effects.
 The side effects of chemotherapy can often be treated with other medicines.

 Other specialized treatments may be available.
 Your doctor may talk to you about these treatments if they are an option for you.

 Many kinds of cancer are treatable, especially when detected early.
 Cancer treatments continue to get better.
 Life expectancy after a cancer diagnosis is much higher than it used to be.

 Living with cancer during treatment can be stressful.
 Treatments can have different side effects on your body.
 Take good care of yourself.
 Eat a healthy diet, get plenty of sleep, and try to keep your energy up by staying mildly active.